fortinetdev/terraform-provider-fortios/website/docs/d/fortios_system_global.html.markdown

 * `memory_use_threshold_red` - Threshold at which memory usage forces the FortiGate to enter conserve mode (% of total RAM, default = 88).
 * `memory_use_threshold_green` - Threshold at which memory usage forces the FortiGate to exit conserve mode (% of total RAM, default = 82).
 * `ip_fragment_mem_thresholds` - Maximum memory (MB) used to reassemble IPv4/IPv6 fragments.
+* `ip_fragment_timeout` - Timeout value in seconds for any fragment not being reassembled
+* `ipv6_fragment_timeout` - Timeout value in seconds for any IPv6 fragment not being reassembled
 * `cpu_use_threshold` - Threshold at which CPU usage is reported. (% of total CPU, default = 90).
 * `log_single_cpu_high` - Enable/disable logging the event of a single CPU core reaching CPU usage threshold.
 * `check_reset_range` - Configure ICMP error message verification.
 You can either apply strict RST range checking or disable it.